 How to edit images in BEE

-From the Aviary editor window, you can make almost any adjustment to the image, like setting a filter, cropping or rotating, adjusting the saturation and contrast, and more.
+Use the built-in image editor to make edits to your image, without leaving the email builder.
+You can make almost any adjustment to the image, like setting a filter, cropping or rotating, adjusting the saturation and contrast, and more.

-To add text, select the Text option from the menu.
+To add text, select the Text option from the image editor’s toolbar.
 In the text editor, adjust the font type and color from the top menu.
 You can also adjust the size of your text by dragging the corner of the text box.

-When you’re adding text to images, just make sure your font color contrasts with the background, so it’s easy to read.
+Make sure your font color contrasts with the background, so the text is easy to read.
 Treat text in images like headers: short phrases work best, and keep the total amount of text to a minimum.
 Your image should communicate a single key message.
+When you’re done editing the image, click on Apply and then Save.

 3. Remember image design best practices.